Blobfolio/refract/README.md

 cargo build --release
 ```

-Cargo _will_ take care of the entire build for you, but your system will need modern versions of Clang, GCC, NASM, and Ninja installed to make it through `build.rs` hell.
-(Who would have thought kitchen sink image formats would have so many build dependencies?)
+Cargo _will_ take care of the entire build for you, but your system will need modern versions of Clang, GCC, NASM, and Ninja installed to make it through the image library `build.rs` hell.
+(Who would have thought convoluted formats would have so many build dependencies?)